 CFRI and the Elizabeth Nash Memorial Fellowship for Post-Doctoral Research in CF

 In August of 2003, Cystic Fibrosis Research, Inc., an independent non-profit organization, re-named their fellowship program to honor Liz, her work in CF research, and her service as chairperson of the CFRI research advisory committee.
 The Elizabeth Nash Memorial Fellowship program is designed to encourage post-doctoral fellows to pursue careers in CF research and is awarded annually to scientists in the San Francisco Bay Area.
-To date this program has resulted in publication of 39 research articles in highly regarded scientific journals.
+To date this program has resulted in publication of dozens of research articles in highly regarded scientific journals.
 A select list of papers published through this funding is available here.

 Student CF Research Award for High School Seniors and Undergraduates, a Partnership with CHORI (on hold)